-Rensselaer is installing a IBM Quantum System One computer.
-This computer will be available for use by our students, faculty and research partners.
-Ahead of our on premise system completion IBM has made other Quantum System One computers available for our use.
+Rensselaer has a IBM Quantum System One computer on site.
+This computer is available for use by our students, faculty and research partners.
+In addition to our on premise system completion IBM has made other Quantum System One computers available for our use.

 Quantum computer access